rayxke/kiritos-classroom/site/content/10C-english/assignment4.md

 title: Assignment 4
 layout: assignment-turnin
 description: >-
-    Prepare a 3-5 minute Powerpoint presentation about one career you would like to pursue.
+    Prepare a 3-5 minute Powerpoint presentation about your Literary Analysis.

     The PPT should be no more than 10 slides.